July 1, 1751 – The first volume of Diderot’s “Encyclopedia” was issued.

-July 1, 1818 - Josiah Gorgas was born in Dauphin County, Pa. on July 1, 1818.
-He would go on to serving as a Confederate general and would head the Confederate artillery.
+July 1, 1818 - Josiah Gorgas was born in Dauphin County, Pa.
+He would go on to serve as a Confederate general and would head the Confederate artillery.
 He later served as the president of the University of Alabama in Tuscaloosa.

 July 1, 1822 – David Moniac of Alabama graduated from the U.S. Military Academy at West Point and was commissioned a second lieutenant in the 6th Infantry Regiment.
 He was the first Native American graduate of West Point.